PalFish

 Important: Make sure you carefully time when you complete the trial preparations such that they are just before you have two days of maximum availability (and ideally do them on a Friday just before the weekend – kids have more availability on weekends too).
 This is because you receive 48 hours priority bookings for trial classes once you have completed the training and trial preps!

 During your first 48 hours on PalFish, you will be given priority booking for trial classes.
 It is really important that you make the most of this opportunity to teach as many classes as possible, ideally convert some trial students into paying customers, and show off your teaching skills to your PalFish admin.
-I cannot emphasise enough how critical these first 48 hours are for setting you up for continued success on PalFish!

 • Open up as many timeslots as possible, including all peak hours (marked as “hot” on your schedule) – yes, that might mean some very early mornings!